This Bedtime Routine Uses Yoga for Sleep So You Can Have a More Restful Night

 "Stretching before bed not only relaxes you, it also keeps your muscles flexible so you're less likely to experience discomfort during everyday activities," says Sarah Levey, yoga instructor at Y7 Studio in New York City.
-And doing it before you tuck in can greatly impact and benefit the sleep your body gets throughout the night, which is arguably the best perk of starting a night yoga routine.
+And doing it before you tuck in can greatly impact and benefit the shut-eye your body gets throughout the night, which is arguably the best perk of starting a routine that utilizes yoga for sleep.
 "It allows you to release some of the tension you've built up during the day so you can prepare both your body and mind for a good night's sleep," says Levey.

 For the best shuteye, try this night yoga routine created by Levey and Kay Kay Clivio of Pure Yoga in New York City.